adobs/project/README.md

 I used PostgreSQL to store the 58K profiles that I scraped.
 I did not put my database on Github, so in order to access meaningful analytics, you will need to pull your own data after you have created an OkCupid account, and populate your own database.
 Create your own PostgreSQL database called profiles_final by typing ```$ createdb profiles_final```.
 Run the model.py file to create all the tables in the database with ```$ python model.py```.

 Add zipcodes to the Zipcodes table of locations you would like to search.
-Then edit the file seeding_profile_database.py and enter in your own OkCupid username and password where the code currently says ```python session = Session.login('username', 'password')```.
+Then edit the file seeding_profile_database.py and enter in your own OkCupid username and password where the code currently says ```session = Session.login('username', 'password')```.
 To begin populating the database, run ```$ python seeding_profile_database.py```.
 After you are done, populate the remaining tables by running the following programs:

 ```$ python querying_the_data.py```